Teslos/NavierStokes/README.md

+Original code for the Navier-Stokes solver using the ParallelStencil

 # NavierStokes.jl

 NavierStokes.jl is a technical demo featuring Navier-Stokes solver based on a projection method in 200 lines of code.
 The code works both on multi-core CPU and GPU architectures relying on the [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) Julia package.